 Traditional OWTS designs that rely on deeply placed soil treatment areas are unsuitable in certain landscapes, including near-shore coastal regions with shallow water tables (e.g. the eastern seaboard of the US) or low relief coastal plain areas with shallow water tables, soils with shallow bedrock, as well as in regions where soil parent material, depth, texture and structure prevent water from moving through the soil in a timely manner (e.g. the Piedmont regions of North Carolina and Georgia in the US).
 Some economically disadvantaged regions of the US still lack adequate onsite wastewater treatment systems (e.g. Appalachia (Hughes et al., 2005; Cook et al., 2015; Arcipowski et al., 2017)), resulting in the rise of preventable enteric diseases (e.g. rural Alabama (McKenna et al., 2017)).
 Rural areas with challenging soil conditions would benefit from cost-effective innovative ecological wastewater treatment designs that mimic natural systems, maximize wastewater treatment, and protect public and environmental health.

 In Coastal areas of the United States there are various additional changes to soil systems as mean sea level is projected to rise at an accelerated rate through time and greater than 30 cm by 2100 (Pierfelice et al., 2017).
 Rises in mean sea level coupled with increased drought will likely allow for extensive saltwater intrusion from the ocean up estuaries and into current upland areas.
 Changes in soil salinity alter fundamental soil biogeochemical processes, which will in turn impact the functionality of OWTS.
 For example, salinity is harsh on many terrestrial microorganisms and biogeochemical treatment of wastewater effluent may slow as more salt-tolerant organisms replace less tolerant ones (Pierfelice, 2013).
 Cycling of nutrients will likely change due to saltwater stress and reduction of porewater sulfate into sulfides will likely become an alternate pathway for anaerobic microbial respiration.
 Research in coastal soils undergoing salinization has shown greater P mineralization and turnover, short-term desorption of exchangeable ammonium, and reduction in long-term net nitrification rates (Noe et al., 2013).
-Thus, OWTS in coastal areas are the most likely systems to be adversely impacted by climate change in the next 100 years.
+Thus, OWTS in coastal areas are the most likely systems to be adversely impacted by climate change and sea level rise in the next 100 years.

 Because drinking water sources for large urban areas are often found in rural landscapes where OWTS are common, the impact will not be limited to rural areas alone.
 This is particularly true with respect to increased inputs of organic C and nutrients to surface and groundwater reservoirs from OWTS which can interfere with water disinfection processes and result in the production of trihalomethanes, known human carcinogens.
+In addition, as CECs become pervasive in drinking water resources, more research is needed to determine what soil conditions within the soil treatment area help remove these contaminants and help mitigate their impacts.

 The Technical Feasibility of the Research